mlafleur/mlafleur.github.io/_posts/2014-02-18-monetizing-apps.md

 ---
-Title: Monetizing Apps
+title: Monetizing Apps
-Excerpt: >
+excerpt: >
   Monetization is one of the most important and confounding choices a developer has to make.
 I spend most of